next-theme/theme-next-docs/source/docs/advanced-settings/custom-files.md

 `$content-desktop` value in this schemes is auto-responsive by default.
 It can be changed to any value too, but for better content visibility recommended to stay it as is.
 {% endnote %}

 In this schemes content width was defined on maximum and already balanced: if desktop width will be wider – content width will more narrowed for easier reading.
-But if you want to make more narrow content width in wider desktops, here is example:
+But if you want to make more narrow content width in wider desktops, here is example.
+Create and edit `source/_data/variables.styl` in {% label info@site root directory %} and add variables:

 ```styl hexo/source/_data/variables.styl
 $content-desktop-large   = 65em